bgeorgios/covid19GR/README.md

 Need Help?
 ----------
-Need help using covid19GR?
+Need help with the code of covid19GR?
 Found an issue?
 Check out my [personal blog](http://www.gboumis.com) and contact me via my LinkedIn profile found at the header.